Skip to content

 What is Offshore Tax Exemption in Hong Kong?

-Once you understand taxation in Hong Kong, the next thing you should know is offshore tax exemption in Hong Kong.
+Once you understand taxation in Hong Kong, the next thing you should know is the offshore tax exemption in Hong Kong.
 When you carry out your business activities entirely outside of Hong Kong, then your business qualifies for Offshore Profits Tax Exemption.
-Profits tax exemption is granted by the tax authority under the Inland Revenue Department (IRD) of Hong Kong.
+A profits tax exemption is granted by the tax authority under the Inland Revenue Department (IRD) of Hong Kong.

-• The company has no customers or suppliers for their business in Hong Kong.
+• The company has no customers or suppliers for its business in Hong Kong.

 • The owner or the employees of the business entity operate their business solely outside of Hong Kong.